kimruddock/pawelgrzybek.github.io/_posts/2017-10-31-top-picks-2017-october.md

 [https://www.mozilla.org/en-US/firefox/quantum/](https://www.mozilla.org/en-US/firefox/quantum/)

 New generation of one of the most popular browsers is coming.
-Firefox Quantum apparently is twice faster and require 30% less energy than the most popular Google Chrome.
+Firefox Quantum apparently is twice as fast and requires 30% less energy than the most popular Google Chrome.
 Apart from internal changes it is entirely redesigned — screen shots available on demo website look really stunning.
 Will new Mozilla product shake the world of browsers again — I hope so!
 November 14th is the day — for now enjoy a beautiful presentation page.

 - - -